telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

 [Top](#top)

 ####<a name="section2.3.5"></a>About automatically creating the tables
-It has already been commented, but just a reminder: Cygnus does not automatically create the required tables for the raw-based mode.
+It has already been commented, but just a reminder: Cygnus does not automatically create the required tables for the raw-based nor the raw snapshot-based mode.
 This is because the first notification regarding an entity could not contain the full list of such an entity's attributes, i.e. only the updated attributes could be being notified.

 On the contrary, the distance-based mode automatically creates the tables since the number and semantic of the table columns is always the same, and it is independent of the entity's attributes.